 However, if you decide you want to bike it around on your own, check out our article on licenses in Thailand before you ride.
 Do you need a license to ride in Thailand?

 You can find plenty of drugs on Koh Samui, especially marijuana, and you‘ll be offered drugs often; walking to lunch, walking along the beach, hanging out by your hotel pool... just don‘t do it.
 Drugs are illegal in Thailand.

 What also happens frequently is dealers will sell you drugs, then report you to the police who will come and arrest you.
 To get out, you might have to pay a large bribe.
 Avoid the situation altogether and don‘t do drugs.

 Also, be careful when ordering drinks at a bar.
 If you‘re in touristy areas or places that are a bit seedy, keep an eye on who is making your drinks.
 There have been many reports of travelers being drugged and robbed in popular destinations.
 Be especially careful if you‘re traveling on your own.

 Going Somewhere else in Thailand?

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Traveling in Thailand is no fun without money.
 Protect your cards against dodgy ATMs, ID swiping vendors, counterfeit currency and more with these tips.

-The Thai Government has closed Maya Bay indefinitely, but there's still plenty to see.
+The Thai Government has closed Maya Bay until 2021, but there's still plenty to see.
 Find out how to get around safely and avoid scams while enjoying this laid-back slice of Thai paradise.